Illinois's Premier Home Solar Company

 Two tax credits?

 There are actually two tax credits that apply to solar, although you can only benefit from one or the other.
-The Section 25D credit described about applies to homeowners who install solar on their own homes.
+The Section 25D credit described above applies to homeowners who install solar on their own homes.
 The other solar tax credit is available to businesses that install solar equipment, whether or not it is on their place of business.
 It is defined in Sections 38 and 48 of the Code.
 If you lease your system, the lessor will use these business investment tax credits.

 The inevitable disclaimer